Master of Science in Applied Nutrition

 Certified Nutrition Specialist

-“The University of New England’s M.S. in Applied Nutrition program fulfills part of the current academic requirements for the CNS.
+“The University of New England’s Master of Science in Applied Nutrition program fulfills part of the current academic requirements for the CNS.
 BCNS requires a graduate degree in the field of nutrition from a regionally accredited university, specific coursework, and 1,000 hours of supervised experience.
 BCNS reviews each candidate individually, including current course descriptions, transcripts, and experience to determine eligibility.
 To learn more about becoming a CNS, visit www.NutritionSpecialists.org.”

-If you want to pursue becoming an RDN, please see our ACEND accredited MS, RDN focus option.
-This 36-credit MS program does not lead to Registered Dietitian Nutritionist (RDN) credentialing and a verification statement cannot be provided upon completion of the program.
+If you want to pursue becoming an RDN, please see our ACEND-accredited, 48-credit-hour MS, RDN focus option, which leads to a verification statement that allows you to write the exam for the RDN credential.
+In contrast, our 36-credit program does not lead to Registered Dietitian Nutritionist (RDN) credentialing and a verification statement cannot be provided upon completion of the program.

 - 36-credit hour program